alukach/slides-2025-foss4g-stac-auth-proxy/slides.md

 DevelopmentSeed is a consultancy focused on open data and open source software, with an affinity for geospatial data.

-Working as a consultancy allows us to work with a number of partners and see a lot of different projects, which is a great position to be in when we try to build solutions to solve many peoples needs
+Working as a consultancy allows us to work with a number of partners and see a lot of different projects, which is a great position to be in when we try to build solutions to solve many people's needs
 -->

 ---